leenamx/ML-GCP/README.md

 We recommend using Anaconda or Miniconda to create a virtual environment and install the required dependencies.
 We used Python and R for development and experiments.

-Here is the introduction for Python envrionment development:
+Here is the tutorial for setting up the Python environment:
 ```
 conda create -n mlgcp python=3.9
 conda activate mlgcp